 How long until my fitness improves?

-You’re likely to see improvements in your fitness within weeks of giving up smoking as your circulation and lung function start to improve.
-These will continue to get better as the months go on – giving you a great incentive to keep going.
+You’re likely to see improvements in your fitness within weeks of giving up smoking.
+This will happen as your circulation and lung function start to improve.
+These will continue to get better as the months go on – giving you a great reason to keep going.

 Are you interested in learning more about your health?
 Discover more about our range of health assessments.